-Jacob’s Pillow seeks a Deputy Director to report directly to the Director.
-This position is entrusted with overseeing the management of finances, facilities, human resources and organization-wide operating systems and fostering cross-departmental communication and collaboration.
-The Deputy Director also oversees marketing and communications and earned-income generation, including retail, rentals, partnerships, advertising, initiatives, and special projects as noted below.
-The Deputy Director should stay abreast of artistic planning and the work of the artistic programs that operate under the Director.
-The Deputy Director has a passion for dance and brings a proven track record in non-profit management, an entrepreneurial mindset, and demonstrated skills in partnering effectively with diverse people.
-The Deputy Director is a lead representative of the Pillow to funders, national service organizations, and to regional organizations.
+Jacob’s Pillow seeks a Deputy Director to oversee the management of finances, facilities, human resources, and organization-wide operating systems, and foster cross-departmental communication and collaboration for America’s longest-running international dance center, located in the beautiful Berkshire Hills of Western Massachusetts.
+The Deputy Director also oversees marketing, communications, and retail for the Pillow, and undertakes special projects as appropriate.
+The Deputy Director reports to the Director and works with the Board of Trustees on matters related to operations.
+Ideal candidates will have a passion for dance, a proven track record in non-profit management, an entrepreneurial mindset, and demonstrated skills in partnering effectively with diverse people.
+The Deputy Director is one of the Pillow’s leading representatives in its work with funders, national service organizations, and a range of regional and other partners.

 Financial and Administrative Management

-- Working closely with Director and Director of Finance, be responsible for monitoring annual operating and capital budgets and their implementation by senior staff.
-This includes supervising the preparation of all necessary financial and management reports for the Director and Board.
+- Working closely with Director and Director of Finance, responsible for creating and monitoring annual operating and capital budgets.

-- Working closely with Director of Finance, present appropriate reports and proposed budgets to the Director and the Board, and keep the Director regularly apprised of revenue and spending against the budget throughout the year.
+- Working closely with Director of Finance, ensure preparation and presentation of appropriate reports and proposed budgets to the Director and the Board, and keep the Director apprised of revenue and spending against the budget throughout the year.

 - Serve as liaison to the Board of Trustees Governance and Audit Committee.